 Whether it’s caused by a sports injury or a chronic condition like arthritis, joint pain can make your favorite activities seem unbearable.
-Ron Ben-Meir, DO, FAAPMR, specializes in state-of-the-art, noninvasive joint pain treatments at three Downtown Pain Management locations in Red Bank, Hoboken, and Manalapan, New Jersey.
+Ron Ben-Meir, DO, FAAPMR, specializes in state-of-the-art, noninvasive joint pain treatments at three Downtown Pain Management locations in Red Bank and Hoboken, New Jersey.
 If joint pain interferes with your daily life, call the office nearest you or book an appointment online today.

 Joints are the parts of your body where one or more bones connect.
 Joints provide you with the ability to move in various ways, which leaves them vulnerable to a host of ailments that can cause pain.